B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Tilemap.md

 Because we are using isometric tile maps, which are rotated along the z axis to create the illusion of 3D, the position of the mouse (world coordinates) can not be easily converted to a specific tile on the grid (grid coordinates).
-The `TileMathService` provides a way to convert between all three coordinate systems, independent of any screen sizes and mostly of the map format.
+The `TileMathService` provides methods for all necessary conversions between the three coordinate systems, independent of any screen sizes and mostly of the map format.

 To create a `TileMathService` instance, you need the `TiledMap` and the width and height of both the map and an individual tile. <br />